Clackmannanshire Council, under Section 97 of the Civic Government (Scotland) Act 1982, has the responsibility for

 We endeavour to pass new addresses to the Royal Mail before there is any need for mail delivery.
 The Royal Mail record these addresses initially as "not yet built" and do not publish them on their website until they are informed that the houses are ready for occupation.
 Therefore, as this stage, these addresses cannot be viewed by other parties.

-From 1st April 2015, Clackmannanshire Council now charges for the naming and numbering of new streets and properties (ie all new builds or changes to existing properties which result in the creation or deletion of postal addresses).
+On 1st April 2015, Clackmannanshire Council introduced charges for the naming and numbering of new streets and properties (ie all new builds or changes to existing properties which result in the creation or deletion of postal addresses).
 A list of the current charges is noted below: